Punctured logarithmic maps: The stack of punctured maps

 \subsection{Boundedness}

 For ordinary stable logarithmic maps, boundedness of $\scrM(X/B,\beta)$ is established in \cite{AC,LogGW} for projective $X\arr B$ under the technical assumption that $\ocM_X$ is globally generated. \cite{ACMW} removed the technical assumption by showing that there is a logarithmic blowing up $Y\arr X$ with $\ocM_Y$ globally generated and then using birational invariance of the moduli spaces $\fM(\cX/B,\beta)$ under this process.
-Since this birational invariance seems to be rather more subtle in the punctured case, we content ourselves with a statement assuming global generatedness, which suffices for most practical applications.
+Since this birational invariance seems to be rather more subtle in the punctured case, we content ourselves with a statement assuming global generatedness, which suffices for most practical applications. {Throughout this and the next subsections we assume that the log structure on $X$ is Zariski as in \cite{LogGW}, which we follow.
+We believe this assumption could be removed by minor adaptations of the proof.}

-\begin{theorem} Suppose the underlying family $X \to B$ is projective, the Artin fan $\cA_X$ is Zariski (Definition~\ref{Def: Zariski Artin fan}), and the sheaf $\ocM_{X}^\gp\otimes_\ZZ\QQ$ is generated by its global sections.
-Then the projection $\scrM(X/B,\beta) \to B$ is of finite type. \end{theorem}
+\begin{theorem} Suppose the underlying family $X \to B$ is projective, and the sheaf $\ocM_{X}^\gp\otimes_\ZZ\QQ$ is generated by its global sections.\footnote{{Samuel Johnston in \cite{Johnston} has meanwhile removed the global generatedness assumptions along the same line as \cite{ACMW}.}} Then the projection $\scrM(X/B,\beta) \to B$ is of finite type. \end{theorem}

 \begin{proof} We split the proof into several steps.
 The theorem follows from Propositions~\ref{prop:refined-stack-bounded} and~\ref{prop:refinement-combinatorially-finite} below. \end{proof}

 Global generatedness of $\ocM_X^\gp\otimes_\ZZ\QQ$ can be easily read off from the cone complex $\Sigma(X)$ as follows.